Lakeshprabhu/Machine-Learning-Projects/Begineer/Housing_Price_Prediction/readme.md

 - **Random Forest Regressor**

 ## Dataset
-The dataset includes housing features such as:
+The dataset includes housing features which will be used to predict the housing prices in both the datasets which include the states : -
-- Area (square footage)
-- Number of bathrooms
-- Number of stories
-- Parking spaces
+- New York
-- Price (target variable)
+- California

-Filtered data covers only **New York** and **California**.

 ## Approach
 1. Data cleaning and feature selection.